jracelis-hub/my-learning-notes/networking/README.md

 Local Router Assigns IP Addresses
 	* Each device is asssigned an address in one of thse ranges
 	* The address is known as the public address
-	* Now two devices are gien the same address
+	* Now two devices are given the same address
 	* IPv6 addresses may also be assigned

 Subnet Mask